Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Discussion

-In this section, we discuss potential paths forward to address the concerns and challenges raised by the current AI audit tool ecosystem.
-We specifically discuss the important takeaways for the HCI community---which has historically played a key role in the design and development of \emph{AI audit tools}~\cite{sandvig_auditing_2014, lee_landscape_2021,holstein_improving_2019, wong_seeing_2023}---and broader lessons for other stakeholders, including policymakers, audit practitioners, and funders.
+The HCI community has historically contributed key research to the design and development of \emph{AI audit tools} and helped define the concept of AI auditing~\cite{sandvig_auditing_2014, lee_landscape_2021,holstein_improving_2019, wong_seeing_2023}.
+In this section, we specifically discuss the important takeaways for that community in particular, as well as broader lessons for other stakeholders, including policymakers, audit practitioners, and funders.